 Ask three questions instead.

 One.
 “Walk me through the last thing you built or changed in your own workflow because of an AI tool.
-What was it, what does it do for you now, and what was the version before it.”
-You are listening for specificity.
-The answer should include a tool, a workflow detail, a before-and-after, and ideally a slight irritation in their voice about the part that still does not work.
-If the answer is generic (“I use it to summarize emails”) they have not done the thing.
+What does it do for you now.
+What was the version before it.”
+You’re listening for specificity.
+The answer should include a tool, a workflow detail, a before-and-after, and ideally a slight irritation in their voice about the part that still doesn’t work.
+If the answer is generic (“I use it to summarize emails”) they haven’t done the thing.
 If the answer is precise and slightly nerdy, you have a candidate.

 Three.
-“If you had a budget to spend on AI tools, time, or people in this role, what would you spend it on first, and what would you stop doing because of it.”
-You are listening for an opinion.
+“If I gave you budget for tools, time, or hires in this role, what would you spend it on first.
+What would you stop doing because of it.”
+You’re listening for an opinion.
 A real champion has one.
-They have already thought about which seat is the wrong tier, which workflow is the next one to automate, which task they would gladly delegate.
+They’ve already thought about which seat is the wrong tier, which workflow is the next one to automate, which task they would gladly delegate.
 The candidate who turns this into “it depends on the strategy” is not in the cohort.

 What to ignore.
 Certifications.
 The AI bootcamps and short-form credentials that proliferated over the last two years are, with rare exceptions, a tax on the credentialed and a signal of nothing.
 “Prompt engineer” as a job title.
 The role barely existed in 2023, peaked in 2024, and is now being quietly absorbed into every other role, which is what should have happened from the start.
 Portfolio pieces produced by an agency or a course.
 The work was done by someone else; the candidate was a client.
 Vendor logos.
 “Used Copilot at a Fortune 500” tells you they had a license.
 It does not tell you they opened it.